kamloiic/todo-app/backend/README.md

 ### objectives

-* build and depoly the docker image of the application
+* build and deploy the docker image of the application
 * deploy the image on the tanzu community edition cluster on azure
 * test the backend application